PierreGe/infoviz/README.md

 ## How to run it

 You can run the client by following the readme in app/README.txt .
+You can't run the server since it require the postgresql database whose size excess 3Gb and it did not seem reasonnable to send it to you.
+If you wish it nevertheless, please send us an email and we will find a solution to hand it over to you.

 ## Live app